The Winter storm season is upon us and singing “rain, rain go away, come again another day…” isn’t likely to stop it.

-To maintain seamless communication with all concerned, it is imperative that your ECC keeps multiple communication mediums handy, as well as contact details of all parents.
+To maintain seamless communication with all concerned, it is imperative that your early childhood centre keeps multiple communication mediums handy, as well as contact details of all parents.

 “It certainly helps to keep relentlessly updating the contact information.
 A number of times we found that the numbers given to us were either out of date or incorrect.
 There are also special cases where children are in split custody, which makes it important for us to have the contact details of both parents.” says Nadine Bashford, centre manager at Redwood Early Childhood Centre in Christchurch.